Last updated: June 18, 2026

 Bottom line

-If you are a single mother in California caring for a child with a disability, start with health coverage, in-home help, school support, and income help.
-The main doors are BenefitsCal for Medi-Cal, CalFresh, and CalWORKs; SSI for monthly disability income; IHSS for help at home; CCS for serious medical conditions; and your local regional center for developmental disability services.
+If you are a single mother or caregiver in California and your child has a disability or special health need, start with health coverage, care at home, school support, and income help.
+The main doors are BenefitsCal for Medi-Cal, CalFresh, and CalWORKs; SSI for disability income; IHSS for in-home care; CCS for serious medical conditions; and regional centers for developmental disability services.

-This guide is for information only.
-It does not decide eligibility, replace a doctor, replace a lawyer, or promise approval.
-Disability, school, Medi-Cal, and IHSS decisions depend on records, income rules, local offices, and the child’s needs.
+This article does not decide eligibility, replace a doctor, replace a lawyer, or promise approval.
+Disability, school, Medi-Cal, IHSS, SSI, and regional center decisions depend on records, income rules, county offices, health plans, school records, and your child’s daily needs.

 Urgent help first